Accurate Benchmarking

 times is milliseconds.

-We can also calculate a percentage, p = delta / elapsed1 * 100
+We can also calculate a percentage, p = delta / elapsed1 * 100, and say:

 We can also say the difference between the run time of a single call is